Intelligence failure: Failures in dissemination

-Perhaps the greatest failure in dissemination of information is the failure to get the information to the proper decision maker.
+Perhaps the greatest failure in dissemination of information is the failure to get the information to the proper decision-maker.
 A report on crop futures in Burkina Faso would not be of interest to the Secretary of Education for example.

 Another issue to consider for the crop report would be if it is important enough to report.
 If the information does not meet a certain requirement there is a chance that it will not be reported.
-However, if it is important enough to report, how quickly should it be reported?
-If the information is time sensitive but it is not disseminated in enough time to have the desired effect then the process fails.
-Compartmentalization, either in isolation of planners from flow of intelligence or invocation of need to know among analysts, strongly contributes to failures in dissemination.
+However, if it is important enough to report, the question is how quickly it should be reported.

+If the information is time-sensitive but is not disseminated in enough time to have the desired effect, the process will fail.
+Compartmentalization in the isolation of planners from flow of intelligence or the invocation of need to know among analysts strongly contributes to failures in dissemination.

 Feedback

 Feedback is the last step in the intelligence process.
-The goal of the feedback part of the cycle is to give feedback to the analysts about the quality of the product they produced.
+The goal of the feedback part of the cycle is to give feedback to the analysts about the quality of the product that was produced.

 Failures in feedback

-The main failure when it comes to feedback is when the decision maker fails to offer it to the analyst.
+The main failure in feedback is when the decision maker-fails to offer it to the analyst.
 It is possible for there to be feedback failure even if feedback is offered.
-This occurs when the decision maker fails to get the feedback to the analyst in a timely order that would assist in the production of the next report to them.
+That occurs when the decision-makers fail to get the feedback to the analyst in a timely order, which would assist in the production of the next report to them.